 • 2 eggs: 1 whole egg and one egg yolk, room temperature

-3. Whisk in the egg and egg yolk until well blended.
+• Whisk in 1 egg and 1 egg yolk until blended.

-5. Using a cookie scoop, drop tablespoonfuls of dough a 1/2 inch apart on parchment-lined baking sheets.
+• Drop tablespoonfuls of dough ½ inch apart on parchment-lined baking sheets.

 Serving: 1cookie, Calories: 182kcal, Carbohydrates: 24g, Protein: 6g, Fat: 7g, Saturated Fat: 2g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 3g, Trans Fat: 0.01g, Cholesterol: 101mg, Sodium: 155mg, Potassium: 131mg, Fiber: 1g, Sugar: 12g, Vitamin A: 161IU, Vitamin C: 0.01mg, Calcium: 40mg, Iron: 2mg